-This event accompanies Libita Clayton's first UK solo exhibition Quantum Ghost which continues until 24 March.
+This event accompanies Libita Sibungu's first UK solo exhibition Quantum Ghost which continues until 24 March.

 Perivi Katjavivi is a Namibian-British filmmaker and PhD candidate at the University of the Western Cape.
 He is interested in how colonial sites of memory, particularly those related to the Herero tribe genocide, influence the everyday life in Namibia.
 His film work and research explore entanglements between these sites of trauma and contemporary modern life.
 Recent films include Emoyeni: Nsanguluko (2018); The Unseen (2016); My Beautiful Nightmare (2012).
 Katjavivi also makes music under the moniker The Pharaohs.
 Inspired by Herero mythology, his Holy Fire soundscape forms part of Libita Clayton’s exhibition at Gasworks.